-NOTE 1: If a Certified Company's existing background service provider cannot go back to a person's 18th birthday, the Certified Company does not have to switch service providers, but it must search to the furthest date provided by the service provider.
+NOTE 4: If a Certified Company's existing background service provider cannot go back to a person's 18th birthday, the Certified Company does not have to switch service providers, but it must search to the furthest date provided by the service provider.

-- A3.1 The Auditor shall determine whether the Certified Company has a written policy, procedure, or manual which requires all new employees (including rehires) who will have access to consumer financial data to have a criminal background check performed and the potential consequences on employment that may result from such background checks. - A3.2 The Auditor shall obtain from the Certified Company evidence that criminal background checks have been performed.
-Receipts or statements from a criminal background provider showing account activity shall be sufficient. - A3.3 The Auditor shall choose a random sample of employees that were hired by the Certified Company within the dates of the Audit Period to verify that the Certified Company conformed to its policy, procedure, or manual and document their findings in the report.
-This requirement shall be waived if the Certified Company can demonstrate the provision of this information would violate an applicable state law on employee confidentiality. - (A4) Employee Training Programs.
+- A3.1 Does the Certified Company have a policy, procedure, or manual that is consistent with this standard? - A3.2 Has the Certified Company been performing legally permissible criminal background checks on prospective employees?
+Receipts or statements from a criminal background provider showing account activity shall be sufficient.

+- A3.3 Has the Certified Company included as a condition of employment, if permitted by state law, authorization for the company to perform follow-up criminal background checks for employees holding financial-related positions or positions with access to Consumer Data? - (A4) Employee Training Programs.
 A Certified Company shall establish and maintain annual employee training program(s).
 Based on their job responsibilities, employees should be trained on how to comply with applicable: (i) Certification Standards, (ii) corporate policies and procedures, (iii) laws and regulations, and (iv) contractual or client-mandated compliance requirements.
 These programs should also inform employees of the possible consequences for failing to comply with them.

-A4.1 The Auditor shall review the Certified Company's employee training programs and determine whether they conform to the Certification Standard.

-- A4.2 The Auditor shall document in the report the Certification Standards, corporate policies and procedures, and laws and regulations for which the Certified Company is providing annual employee training. - A4.3 The Auditor shall obtain from the Certified Company evidence that the training has occurred and confirmation that attendance is being tracked. - (A5) Consumer Complaint and Dispute Resolution.
+- A4.1 The Auditor shall review the Certified Company's employee training programs and determine whether they conform to the Certification Standard. - A4.2 The Auditor shall document in the report the Certification Standards, corporate policies and procedures, and laws and regulations for which the Certified Company is providing annual employee training. - A4.3 The Auditor shall obtain from the Certified Company evidence that the training has occurred and confirmation that attendance is being tracked. - (A5) Consumer Complaint and Dispute Resolution.
 A Certified Company shall establish and maintain written Consumer Complaint and Dispute resolution policies and procedures that instruct employees how to handle, document, process, and attempt to resolve Consumer Complaints and Disputes in compliance with the Certification Program and applicable laws and regulations, including but not limited to the Fair Debt Collection Practices Act and the Fair Credit Reporting Act.
 It is within a company's discretion as to whether the policy will apply to accounts that are in active litigation.
 A reasonable policy shall include, but not be limited to, measures taken to ensure: - (a) When a Consumer Complaint or Dispute is received, active collection activity shall be paused until (i) the complaint or dispute is investigated and a response has been transmitted to the consumer following the investigation; (ii) it has been determined the complaint or dispute is a duplicate where the consumer has already received a response; or (iii) it has been determined that the consumer appeared in court and admitted to the debt.
-On accounts purchased on or after January 1, 2017, when a consumer questions the accuracy or validity of a debt, the company should confirm such accuracy and/or validity through the use of Original Account Level Documentation or a copy of a valid judgment; and - (b) A consumer-friendly approach to communications is emphasized with employees.
+On accounts purchased on or after January 1, 2017, when a consumer questions the accuracy or validity of a debt, the company should confirm such accuracy and/or validity through the use of Original Account Level Documentation or a copy of a valid judgment;